Northern Ireland High Street Voucher Scheme: How to apply and who is eligible

 Where can I use my £100 Pre-Paid Card?

 A pre-paid card with £100 can be used at any retail business including shops and services such as hairdressers, restaurants and even for home heating oil.
-There will be some restrictions and the voucher cannot be used online or to pay for financial services, legal services or gambling.
+There will be some restrictions and the voucher cannot be used online, donated to charity, to pay for financial or legal services or gambling.
 The full £100 voucher must be spent in full by Tuesday, November 30, 2021.

-The launch date for the NI high street voucher scheme has not yet been set, but is anticipated to be confirmed after applications open.
+The launch date for the NI high street voucher scheme has not yet been set, but its launch is much anticipated in households across Northern Ireland.

 More from the News Letter: